 - 1. Fully compress the suspension using a jack.
-With the suspension compressed, review the best routing for the leader hose that is clear of all suspension and steering components. - 2.
-Routing should allow for the suspension to extend and steer without kinking, pulling the line tight or rubbing on other components.
+With the suspension compressed, review the best routing for the leader hose that is clear of all suspension components and axle. - 2.
+Routing should also allow for the suspension to extend without kinking or pulling the line tight or rubbing on other components.
 Following the brake line routing is often a good place to start.
 Check clearances to all other components.

-E. Tips for Installing the Air Lines
+Tips for Installing the Air Lines